LD1878/jurospain1/index.md

 <div class="services-grid">
     <div class="card">
         <h3>Expert Guidance in English</h3>
         <p>Avoid costly mistakes and confusion.
-We explain every step—visas, contracts, tax—in <strong>plain English</strong>, providing peace of mind.</p>
+We explain every step—visas, contracts, tax—in **plain English**, providing peace of mind.</p>
     </div>

     <div class="card">
         <h3>Fixed-Fee & Transparent</h3>
         <p>No more hourly billing.
-All our core services come with a <strong>fixed, predictable fee</strong>, ensuring you know the total cost before we begin.</p>
+All our core services come with a **fixed, predictable fee**, ensuring you know the total cost before we begin.</p>
     </div>

     <div class="card">
         <h3>Local Presence, Nationwide Support</h3>
-        <p>We work with trusted lawyers and specialists in <strong>Barcelona, Valencia, Málaga, and Alicante</strong> to provide in-person support where you need it most.</p>
+        <p>We work with trusted lawyers and specialists in **Barcelona, Valencia, Málaga, and Alicante** to provide in-person support where you need it most.</p>
     </div>
 </div>